 The restaurant manager praised the support provided by Safelincs.
 “As soon as we contacted them they were on the case and arranged for an engineer to install replacement extinguishers.”

 The restaurant was immediately supplied with new extinguishers to allow it to operate again quickly.
 It also benefited from the very latest in fire safety technology as Safelincs upgraded the fire extinguishers from Foam and CO2 extinguishers to water mist extinguishers.
 Water mist extinguishers are receiving considerable interest from the hotel and catering industry at the moment.

-Safelincs’ water mist fire extinguishers will put out just about any type of fire, including deep fat fryer fires, without leaving harmful residues.
+Safelincs’ water mist fire extinguishers will put out just about any type of fire without leaving harmful residues.
 Its supersonic nozzle disperses microscopic ‘dry’ water mist particles to suppress fires and extinguish burning materials quickly and easily.
 Smoke particles are absorbed by the mist and the user is protected from the heat of the fire by the cloud of mist.

 E.ON is one of the UK's leading power companies - generating electricity, and retailing power and gas.